mabhijithn/eeg-analyse/README.md

-# EEG analysis in python
+# EEG analysis using python
 Scripts and functions to analyse various paradigms and experiments in EEG signal processing literature

 ## v0.1: